 Obviously your pricing method will vary depending upon the nature of your business and the way in which you choose to approach the work but the key is in breaking down projects into their smallest constituent parts and ensuring that everything is accounted for.
 Then you can assign necessary resources to each individual portion of work and come out with a conservative costing.

-I would also advise that you include a contingency within your pricing in the region of 15%.
+I would also advise that the rates you negotiate include a contingency in the region of 15%.
 This isn’t to allow for scope creep — it is an insurance policy to account for potential discrepancies in your estimate.
-At not point should you allow for scope creep — it is something that you must endeavour to eradicate, not manage.
+At no point should you allow for scope creep — it is something that you must endeavour to eradicate, not manage.

 Step 5: Get It in Writing